h011o/pwn.college_Madhav/Pondering Paths/Challenges1.md

 ```

 ## What I learned
 I realized that programs cannot be executed directly from their path before accessing its directory.
-I also understood how useful the 'cd' command is in navigating the linux filesystem.

 ## References
 None